 Inflammation is an underlying cause of dis-ease that is rarely discussed, let alone appropriately addressed.
 This is no different in women with PCOS, regardless of age4.
 Women with PCOS have been found to have elevated markers for inflammation5.
 Even before you begin to develop the tell tale signs of PCOS, you may be suffering from chronic low-grade inflammation affecting every part of your body.

 Where to start?

-Your doctor will take some blood tests, order an ultrasound, and may perform some other investigations.
+Your doctor will order some blood tests and an ultrasound, and may perform some other investigations.
 Which tests will depend on your history, and the signs and symptoms you present with.
 What tests are often conducted? (subhead)

 - An ultrasound to look at your ovaries

 - A Glucose Tolerance Test with insulin levels to look at your blood sugar and insulin levels